missuo/chagee/README.md

 # CHAGEE

 Randomly get a Chagee order number.
+It will automatically add a random number between 1 and 20 to the number of your latest order, and each request will result in a different outcome.

 ## Usage